tendhome/site/_posts/2020-02-29-pressure-wash.md

 ## Concrete
 We can wash and reseal concrete driveways and have them looking like new

-## Interlock & Cobblestone
-We offer 2 methods: Quick Seal and our Full Process.
-Quick seal gets done all in one day.
-Our Full Process may span over multiple days and is dependent on good weather for the sanding and sealing stages.

-### Quick Seal (1 day)
-We burn off surface weeds, apply silica sand and seal it all in one day.
-This process is less expensive than the Full Process and does not come with free 2 year maintenance.

-### Full process (multi day)
+### Treatment
 Our multi stage process has been battle tested to ensure your restored interlock or cobblestone driveway stays weed free as long as possible

   1. Identify & map the types of weeds you have
   2. Burn off surface weeds with a powerful propane torch
   3. Pressure wash to remove old sand
-  4. Apply acetic acid & borax to root propagating weed areas (violets, dandelions etc)
+  4. Apply acetic acid & borax to root propagating weed areas (violets, dandelions, grasses etc)
   5. Burn off any exposed weed roots with torch
   6. Apply chosen sand: silica, polymer or Enviro Bond
-  7. Plate compact sand
+  7. Plate compact sand (optional)
   8. Mist sand with water
   9. Optional seal (wetlook, low or medium gloss)